avk/avk.github.io/_case_studies/desktop-mfa.md

 ### Prototyping for feasibility

+I prototyped early in low fidelity to clarify what was possible and needed from our solution.

-My macOS and Windows prototypes in Figma mixed UI with authentication logic; both were fully clickable.
+<mark>My prototypes mixed UI with authentication logic</mark>; both were fully clickable.
 Interactive logic was crucial since my prototype shared and informed the code engineers would eventually build.
 I presented these prototypes to the team on a weekly basis to confirm feasibility, eliminate unnecessary states, and ensure I delivered UI for every critical path.

 Extensive prototyping allowed us to <mark>simulate and test a complete user experience before we committed to code</mark>.